Extensive analysis of reconstruction algorithms for DESI 2024 baryon acoustic oscillations: Results of algorithm comparisons

 \subsection{BGS: wide angle tracer case study}

 Because the goal of all three algorithms are trying to estimate the displacement when the plane-parallel approximation does not hold, testing them with a sample where the line of sight varies considerably can expose the algorithms to more challenges.
 Errors in the code might be more easily to show up.
 Issues associated with not using a fine enough grid might also be more easily to show up.
 Moreover, using a sample where the plane-parallel approximation does not hold, we can empirically test whether iFFT converges; \cref{eq:iFFT_general_form_org} and \cref{eq:iFFT_general_form_adp} show convergence for the plane-parallel case, but there is no easy form for the non-plane-parallel case.
+We note that ``wide angle'' here means that the line of sight changes widely at a fixed scale, and the size of the solid angle of the survey does not come into play.

 We observe slightly more discrepancy between MG and iFFT displacements in the BGS sample.
-So we discuss differences in the displacement in this current section and show more figures in Appendix~\ref{appx:additional_figures}.
+So we discuss differences in the displacement together its impact on two-point statistics in this current section.
+We show the \textbf{RecSym} results here and show \textbf{RecIso} results in \cref{appx:additional_figures}.
 Our default setting for the BGS sample is smoothing at 15 Mpc/$h$.
-Three iterations of iFFT does not differ from more iterations as much compared to the other two samples, suggesting that iFFT converges slightly faster in BGS than in the other two samples.

 In the analysis of the displacement, we find that MG and iFFT (3 iterations) have more differences in the displacement magnitude, at the largest ($\sim$0.92 Mpc/$h$) about 2.5 times more than ELG ($\sim$0.37 Mpc/$h$) and 9 times more than QSO ($\sim$0.10 Mpc/$h$), shown in the magnitude distribution in Figure~\ref{fig:BGS_MG_iFFT_diff_distribution}.
 Compared to the average displacement along the line of sight of BGS ($\sim$2.9 Mpc/$h$), the maximum fractional displacement difference in BGS is $\sim$32\%, which is larger than the maximum in ELG ($\sim$19\%) and in QSO ($\sim$7\%).
 On the left panel of Figure~\ref{fig:BGS_MG_iFFT_diff_distribution}, the parallel to the line of sight distribution is skew to the right.
 When the perpendicular to the line of sight component is decomposed into $\boldsymbol{\hat{\theta}}$ and $\boldsymbol{\hat{\phi}}$, we observe that these two distributions are also more irregularly shaped compared to ELG and QSO.